Bandyer/Bandyer-Android-SDK/README.md

 - Screen sharing in call
 - Call Recording

-## News
+## News 1.5.x
-- 2020-01-14: Bandyer-Android-SDK 1.4.7 has been released.
-Improved UI/UX.
-For other changes read the [release notes](https://github.com/Bandyer/Bandyer-Android-SDK/releases/tag/v1.4.7)
+- 2020-03-20: Bandyer-Android-SDK 1.5.2 has been released.
+Improved UI/UX and fixed minor bugs.
+Added new chat and call observers.
+For other changes read the [release notes](https://github.com/Bandyer/Bandyer-Android-SDK/releases/tag/v1.5.2)

+## News 1.4.x
-- 2019-12-04: Bandyer-Android-SDK 1.4.6 has been released.
-Added fullscreen mode.
-For other changes read the [release notes](https://github.com/Bandyer/Bandyer-Android-SDK/releases/tag/v1.4.6)
+- 2020-03-20: Bandyer-Android-SDK 1.4.11 has been released.
+Improved UI/UX and fixed minor bugs.
+For other changes read the [release notes](https://github.com/Bandyer/Bandyer-Android-SDK/releases/tag/v1.4.11)

 ## Documentation